moo-man/WFRP4e-FoundryVTT/docs/pages/advanced/lore.md

   const config = {
     magicLores: {},
     loreEffectDescriptions: {},
-  }
+  };

   config.magicLores["blood-magic"] = "Blood Magic";
   config.loreEffectDescriptions["blood-magic"] = "<p>Blood Magic spells are forbidden and warp your soul.
-Every time you kill a target using one of your spells, gain 1 Corruption."
+Every time you kill a target using one of your spells, gain 1 Corruption.";

   foundry.utils.mergeObject(game.wfrp4e.config, config);
 });